waanlabs/gitcoffee/docs/content/help/faq.en-us.md

 Please run `gitea convert`, or run `ALTER DATABASE database_name CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;` for the database_name and run `ALTER TABLE table_name CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;` for each table in the database.

+You will also need to change the app.ini database charset to `CHARSET=utf8mb4`.

 ## Why are Emoji displaying only as placeholders or in monochrome